Beating bowel cancer together

 Sleep problems can last for many months after treatment finishes.
 Stress and anxiety can make it difficult to get to sleep, or cause you to wake up during the night.

-The worry that you are not getting enough sleep can itself be a problem.
+The worry that you aren't getting enough sleep can itself be a problem.
 If you find yourself awake in the night, tell yourself that relaxing can be as refreshing as sleep.
 Lie quietly and don’t keep looking at the clock.
 Allow your thoughts to drift away and focus on things that make you feel happy.
 A relaxation or meditation CD or podcast can be a way to take your mind off the fact that you are not sleeping and you may actually drift off.

 Good sleep habits